 A separate patient information leaflet will be mailed to recruited women purposively selected from both trial groups and invited to participate in a telephone or face to face interview at 12 months postnatally.
-Similarly, women allocated to the intervention who are purposively selected for interview about their experiences on completion of their Slimming World groups will be sent a separate study information leaflet to seek consent to participate in this stage of the study process evaluation.
+Similarly, women allocated to the intervention who are purposively selected for interview about their experiences on completion of their Slimming World®(Alfreton, UK) groups will be sent a separate study information leaflet to seek consent to participate in this stage of the study process evaluation.

 Treatment allocation and randomisation